PoeHaH/jscmd/README.md

 ## Features

-* Can be sandboxed: playing around won't affect your page context.
+* Can be sandboxed: playing around won't affect your page context
-* Consult command history via up/down arrow keys.
+* Consult command history via up/down arrow keys
-* Beautiful GUI.
+* Beautiful GUI
-* Auto growing text area.
+* Auto growing text area

 ## To do

 * Code hinting

 ## Issues
-* Console.log() and other console functions don't work in IE 6-8.
+* Console.log() and other console functions don't work in IE 6-8
+* When text area auto sized, it text flickers

 ## License